 SETAs are often criticised for being extremely difficult and pedantic to deal with.
 Often true, particularly when dealing with conflicting instructions, delays and poorly trained SETA staff who fail to understand the legislation and industry challenges faced by providers.

 However, SETAs should be able to assume that their prospective training providers possess an inherent knowledge of education and its conventions.

 Where vast gaps are evident, their role is to ensure that organisations learn how to fill these gaps.
-SETAs try to avoid licensing leniency (accreditation) which would cause the market to mistrust the quality of training they should reinforce.
+SETAs try to avoid licensing leniency (accreditation) which would cause the market to mistrust the quality of training they should endorse.

 SETAs must protect the market from unskilled providers whilst ensuring that those with the capabilities can self-direct and become accredited.

-For example, if your learning material was rejected because the content did not include a moderators guide -the SETAs role is to point that out and ensure that you are clear on it’s function and value.
+For example, if your learning material was rejected because the content did not include a moderators guide -the SETAs role is to point it out and ensure you’re clear on it’s function and value.

 As a skills provider, your responsibility is to develop the guide.
 Although the SETA will explain why this guide is essential – their responsibility is not to provide you with step by step instructions on how to construct this guide.
-As a skills provider, you should understand that programme moderation is a logical learning value chain feature.
+As skills provider, you should understand that programme moderation is a logical learning value chain feature.

 Not all organisations who want to become accredited – will be accredited.